-Since 2006 Books To Kids volunteers have distributed free, quality books to disadvantaged children in Louisiana, Tennessee, and most recently, rural Kentucky.
-As of August 2014 over 148,000 books have been provided to children through schools, families, community centers and libraries.
+Since 2006 Books To Kids volunteers have distributed free, quality books to disadvantaged children in Louisiana and Tennessee.

 Books To Kids was started by Nashville, Tennessee resident Jim Selin, who had assisted Plenty in relief efforts after Hurricanes Katrina and Rita in 2005.
 Jim saw first hand the devastation experienced by families in New Orleans and began to give out books to help children move beyond the trauma they experienced.

 Book acquisition operates year round.
-Books provided are chosen utilizing guidelines regarding illustrations, language, and content.
-Over 20 volunteers help with acquisition, distribution and related tasks.
+Books are chosen utilizing guidelines regarding illustrations, language, and content.
+Volunteers help with acquisition, distribution and related tasks.
 Volunteers:

 - Acquire quality books from libraries, families, thrift and used book stores, yard sales, and other sources.